Bloomington in Ulster County, New York — The American Northeast (Mid-Atlantic)

 Erected 1935 by State Education Department.

 Location.
-41° 52.499′ N, 74° 2.523′ W. Marker is in Bloomington, New York, in Ulster County.
-Marker is at the intersection of Main Street and Creek Locks Road (County Route 25), on the right when traveling south on Main Street.
+41° 52.086′ N, 74° 2.625′ W. Marker is in Bloomington, New York, in Ulster County.
+Marker is on Creek Locks Road (County Route 25) 0.1 miles north of Constable Lane, on the right when traveling north.
 Touch for map.
-Marker is in this post office area: Bloomington NY 12411, United States of America.
+Marker is at or near this postal address: 955 Creeks Lock Road, Bloomington NY 12411, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-Reformed Protestant Dutch Church (approx. 0.3 miles away); Creeklocks (approx. half a mile away); White’s Mill (approx. 0.7 miles away); De Witt Mill (approx. 0.9 miles away); De Witt House (approx. 0.9 miles away); Newkirk Tavern (approx. 1.2 miles away); First Church (approx. 1.3 miles away); Fording Place (approx. 2.6 miles away).
+Petrus Van Wagenen (approx. half a mile away); Reformed Protestant Dutch Church (approx. ¾ mile away); Newkirk Tavern (approx. 0.9 miles away); First Church (approx. one mile away); White’s Mill (approx. one mile away); De Witt Mill (approx. 1.3 miles away); De Witt House (approx. 1.4 miles away); Fording Place (approx. 2.2 miles away).
 Touch for a list and map of all markers in Bloomington.